This game is rated PEGI 16

 Some parts of the game are enhanced by sound, or can give you an advance warning of attack if you aren't looking in the right direction, like a shark bumping the bottom of your boat or the hiss of a snake, so if you can't hear the cues, you need to ensure you're on the lookout for attacks.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Stranded Deep or are games with a similar theme or topic.
-These are good alternative games to Stranded Deep, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.
+Our experts have hand-picked the following board games that offer a similar experience or theme to Stranded Deep., or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.